 Seventh Wave Catering again showed off their culinary skills, causing a happy silence to descend during wedding breakfast.
 In contrast the wedding speeches were a pretty raucous affair.
 With full on belly laughter and even some hilarious heckling during the father of the bride’s speech.

 With happy stomachs and hearts the wedding party again exited the gallery onto the terrace and lawns to witness Kathryn throwing her bouquet.
 The excitement on the face of the guest that caught the bouquet was only matched by the worry on the face of her partner!

 We took ten minutes out to steal the happy couple away to relax down by Durlston Castle’s Victorian Stone globe.
 This was the perfect place for them to take a breather and have some couple shots.

 As guests were treated to a spectacular sun set they started to head back inside for the cutting of the stunning wedding cake (from Lulubelles Cakes).
 They then surrounded the dance floor.
-The legend that is Iggy DJ had set up and announced the first dance.
+The legend that is Iggy DJ (one of our recommended Dorset wedding suppliers) had set up and announced the first dance.
 Still laughing away and so obviously head over heels Kathryn and Andrew swirled about the dancefloor surrounded by their family and friends.
 The music was notched up a gear and the dancefloor filled.

 We left we wedding dancing the night away in a gorgeous stone castle overlooking the sea in coastal country park.
 What a wonderful venue for a wonderful day.
 Yet again we loved producing these Durlston Castle wedding photographs.